 Prerequisite: Art of Theatre

-Length: Year course
+Length: Year

 Grade: 10, 11, 12

 Credit: 1 credit

 In this course, students will focus on reading, analyzing and performing a wide range of dramatic literature.
 Throughout the course, students will study various acting and directing techniques and theories in order to apply them in performance.
-Students will prepare performance pieces in comedic, dramatic and musical theatre.
+Students will prepare performance pieces in comedic, dramatic, and musical theatre.
 Students will study theatre history and dramaturgy as a method for understanding content and character development in a theatrical work.
-Creating an acting portfolio, an audition book and developing audition skills will be paramount in this course.
+Creating an acting portfolio, an audition book, and developing audition skills will be paramount in this course.
 The use of critique in all performance will be examined and practiced during the work developed in this course.
 Students will present an evening showcase of their work during the second semester.

 Students will be expected to audition for a minimum of one school production each year (does not guarantee casting for the experience).
-Students will be expected to attend and critique the JHS musical and play during the school year.